 Medicaid costs have ballooned in recent decades.
-Other states, like Illinois, have tried to minimize effects on their budgets by adopting a variety of assessments and fees.
+Other states, like Illinois, have tried to reduce effects on their budgets by adopting a variety of assessments and fees.
 Some tax each provider's gross receipts; others compute each provider's assessment based on its portion of Medicaid disbursements in the state; still others tax the number of licensed beds in the facility by patient day, month, or year.
-It is impossible to summarize this broad and constantly changing pattern accurately, but the following description is the best available as of May 2005.
+It is impossible to summarize the broad and constantly changing pattern accurately, but the following description is the best available as of April 2006.

-Hospital-care assessments are imposed by 13 states, at rates ranging from 1% of gross patient services revenue in New York to 6.25% of such revenue (to short-term, acute care, and children's hospitals) in Connecticut.
-New York also imposes an assessment based on each hospital's proportion of costs reported by all general hospitals statewide, limited to 0.1% of the statewide total costs.
-South Carolina imposes a rate sufficient to collect \$21.5 million per year; Ohio imposes an assessment limited to 2% of total facility costs; and Rhode Island imposes a hospital licensing fee of 4% of net patient revenue.
+Hospital-care assessments are imposed by 15 states, at rates ranging from 1% of gross patient services revenue in New York to 6.25% of such revenue (to short-term, acute care, and children's hospitals) in Connecticut.
+New York also imposes an assessment based on each hospital's proportion of costs reported by all general hospitals statewide, limited to 0.1% of those statewide total costs.
+South Carolina's rate is based on each hospital's total expenditures as a percentage of statewide total hospital expenditures; Ohio's assessment is limited to 2% of total facility costs; and Rhode Island's hospital licensing fee is 3.56% of net patient revenue.
 Minnesota imposes an assessment of 2.0% of gross revenues and a surcharge of 1.56% of net patient revenue minus Medicare revenue.
-New Hampshire's rate is legislatively set every 2 years; it is now 6.0% of gross patient services.
-Texas imposes a rate of 1.25% of non-Medicaid gross revenue; Washington's rate is 20% of Medicaid receipts.
+New Hampshire's rate, legislatively adjusted every 2 years, is now 6.0% of gross patient services.
+Texas imposes a rate of 1.25% of non-Medicaid gross revenue.
 Both Kentucky and West Virginia have rates of 2.5% of gross receipts.
-Maine's rate is 2.23% of net operating revenue; Kansas' is 1.83% of such revenue
+Maine's rate is 2.23% of net operating revenue; Kansas' is 1.83% of such revenue.
+New Mexico's rate is determined annually by the Human Services Department and cannot exceed 6% of annual gross revenue or \$8.82 per occupied bed-day.
+Oregon's tax is set annually by the Director of Human Services and cannot exceed 3% net revenue; the current rate is 0.95%.
+Vermont imposes an assessment of 4.02% gross inpatient revenue.